 I had leftovers so I was able to enjoy these the next day as well.
 I stored the polenta, berries, and cashew cream separately.
 To reheat, I added the polenta to a pot with a little extra water then topped with reheated berries and the cashew cream.

 I hope you love this Berry Breakfast Polenta recipe as much as I do.
-If you try it, please come back and leave me a comment below with your feedback and rating.
+If you make this recipe, let me know what you think by ★ star rating it and leaving a comment below.

 Breakfast Polenta with Berry Compote